|

 002, the default policy is used by querying the internal

-registration table, then the neighbors, and if that fails the
+registration table, then the neighbors, and if those fail, the

 parent.